gfonteno/oci/oci-visualizer-path-analyzer/lab1/lab1.md

 A Subnet is a subdivision of a VCN.
 Each subnet in a VCN consists of a contiguous range of IPv4 addresses and optionally IPv6 addresses that do not overlap with other subnets in the VCN.

-A DRG acts as a virtual router, providing a path for traffic between your on-premises networks and VCNs, and can also be used to route traffic between VCNs.
+A Dynamic Routing Gateway, DRG, acts as a virtual router, providing a path for traffic between your on-premises networks and VCNs, and can also be used to route traffic between VCNs.
 Using different types of attachments, custom network topologies can be constructed using components in different regions and tenancies.
+[Visit our DRG documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/managingDRGs.htm) for more information on Dynamic Routing Gateways.

 ### Objectives

 In this lab, you will:

-* Create the Dynamic Routing Gateway, DRG, for establishing connectivity between VCNs
+* Create the DRG for establishing connectivity between VCNs
-* Build a Virtual Cloud Network (VCN) to provide the foundation for the network access
+* Build a VCN to provide the foundation for the network access
 * Create two VCN and public subnets to accommodate the client/server communication

 When you complete the exercise, the network topology will look like the following, one VCN and two subnets.